angr/angr-doc/docs/surveyors.md

 >>> print "Avoided %d paths" % len(e.avoided)
 ```

-Some helper properties are provided for easier access to paths from ipython:
+Some helper properties are provided for easier access to paths from IPython:

 ```python
 >>> print "The first found path is", e._f